sparkfun/SparkFun_Qwiic_Directional_Pad/docs/resources.md

-Or check out the Qwiic Button or Qwiic Joystick!
+Or check out the Qwiic Button or Qwiic Joystick for more ideas!

 <div class="grid cards col-4" markdown>
 <!-- ----------WHITE SPACE BETWEEN GRID CARDS---------- -->